 Income Grant Formula Amount

 Under \$32,000 Full Eligible Grant

-\$32,001 - \$45,000 Full Eligible Grant Minus [(Income - \$32,000 x 30%)]
+\$32,001 - \$45,000 Full Eligible Grant Minus

+[(Income - \$32,000 x 30%)]

 Over \$45,000 No Grant

-Small Commercial Establishments.
-In order to be eligible for grant funds, a commercial establishment must have a maximum daily wastewater flow rate of less than 5,000 gallons per day.
+day.
 In addition: (a) the commercial establishment must have been owned and occupied by the applicant when the determination of private sewage system failure was made; and (b) the annual gross revenue of the business that owns the commercial establishment may not exceed \$362,500.
 Income is defined as the gross revenue of the business for the taxable year prior to the year in which the determination of failure is made.
 There is no proration based on income for commercial establishments as there is for residential properties.
 In each fiscal year, grant funding for all commercial establishments cannot exceed 10% of the total funds available.
 In some years, grants for commercial establishments are prorated so that the total awards for commercial establishments does not exceed 10% of total funds available.